Imagine if you were the next thought leader in your industry, like Seth Godin, Gary Vaynerchuk, or Tim Ferriss.

-- Sixty-one percent of decision-makers are fine with paying premium prices to collaborate with a brand that leverages thought leadership.
+- Sixty-one percent of decision-makers are fine with paying premium prices to collaborate with a brand that leverages thought leadership marketing.

 3. Attract Public Speaking Opportunities with Thought Leadership Marketing

-As you build brand awareness through paid ads, you could also attract opportunities to speak in conferences and events with your desired target audience.
+As you build brand awareness through paid ads, you’ll also attract opportunities to speak at conferences and events with your desired target audience.

-Consider this ad by the Data Protection World Forum, which includes a headshot and the credentials of its speaker.
+First impressions are everything.
+Consider this post by the Data Protection World Forum, which includes a headshot and the credentials of its speaker.
+When making first impressions, people tend to negatively rate plain or boring things and people.
+That’s why it’s important to put some effort into your image to look professional and presentable.
 Even if it seems like a minor promo, more publicity is always good publicity when it comes to establishing yourself as a thought leader.

 1. Understand Your Audience